 Students are encouraged to attend one of two involvement fairs offered in the fall and winter quarters to learn more about student clubs and organizations.
 Information about these fairs is posted around campus, as well as on Campus Connect and OrgSync.

 What kinds of fraternities and sororities are established at DePaul?

 There are 30 fraternities and sororities at DePaul University.
 Students can contact the Office of Student Involvement for more information.

 I've heard a lot about FEST.
 How can I get involved?

-FEST is a spring outdoor concert and festival, and is planned and conducted by the DePaul Activities Board (DAB).
+FEST is a spring outdoor concert and festival that is planned and implemented by the DePaul Activities Board (DAB).
 DAB is the largest programming body on campus and works to provide a variety of events for the DePaul community.